tgritsaev/coursework-tabular/README.md

-# Researching neural network qualities in tabular data domain (TDD)
+# Researching neural network qualities in the tabular data domain (TDD)

 This repository contains code for:
-* visualizing neural network losslandscapes in TDD
+* visualizing neural network losslandscapes in the TDD
-* the presence of the grokking effect in TDD
+* the presence of the grokking effect in the TDD
-* neural networks ability to pruning in TDD
+* neural networks ability to pruning in the TDD
-* experiments for finding optimal hyperparameter search algorithm in TDD
+* experiments for finding optimal hyperparameter search algorithm in the TDD

 ## Relevant papers
 Starting points